 To get Google Home’s attention, you choose from two possible phrases (Okay Google and Hey Google).
 We’d prefer instead, a customizable wake command that could be ANYTHING we can say; not just a couple phrases.
 Multiple wake commands would also be a plus.

 Google Home Speaker Review: Limited Voice Training Feedback

 Google maintains a history list of the questions and commands you’ve recently issued.
 You may opt away from by the way.
 Plus, they say that the assistant does indeed learn how to better understand you from these recordings.

 However, no method we could find allows you to provide feedback for the questions you asked.
 But we feel that you should be able to provide detailed feedback about whether Google Home properly understood each question and then provided the correct answers.
 This would help the system and its developers learn the “correct” responses to various queries.

 Unlike the Amazon Tap, with no internal battery, you must plug the Google speaker into external power for it to function.

-Sometimes, the Home assistant will think that you’re addressing her when you’re playing a radio or talking to someone on the phone.
-Usually of little consequence though.
-If this is a problem however, be sure to disable the purchasing services like booking a cab, so that the assistant doesn’t inadvertently buy something that you do not want.
+Sometimes, the Home speaker will think that you’re talking to her when you’re playing a radio or talking to someone on the phone.
+But this is of little consern though.
+If this is a problem though, be sure to disable the buying services like booking a cab, so that she doesn’t buy something that you do not want.

 Google Home Speaker Review: Does Not Work Without Internet Connection